BeyondMicroControl/AsciiCAD/docs/design.md

 2) Larger `|componentFootprintSet|`
 3) Lexicographically smaller `uid`

-Eligibility constraint (MUST):
+Eligibility constraint (must):
-- Net-label components (`type == "Net"`) MUST NOT be eligible targets for component labels.
+- Net-label components (`type == "Net"`) must not be eligible targets for component labels.

-If no eligible component exists, the label MUST be reported as an `OrphanComponentLabel` diagnostic and MUST NOT be attached to any component.
+If no eligible component exists, the label must be reported as an `OrphanComponentLabel` diagnostic and must not be attached to any component.

-### Net-labels (MUST)
+### Net-labels
 A **Net-label** is produced only by a matched catalog component instance with `type == "Net"`.

-- Its extracted label ID/text MUST be used to merge exterior nets (see Component: Net-label components and Exterior Netline).
+- Its extracted label ID/text must be used to merge exterior nets (see Component: Net-label components and Exterior Netline).
-- Net-label component cells belong to the component footprint policy; their label text itself is still a label and MUST be excluded via `labelCellSet`.
+- Net-label component cells belong to the component footprint policy; their label text itself is still a label and must be excluded via `labelCellSet`.

-- For `labelCellSet`, the **label-text cells** of a Net-label component instance MUST be derived the same way as `LabelID` extraction:
+- For `labelCellSet`, the **label-text cells** of a Net-label component instance must be derived the same way as `LabelID` extraction:
   - include any cell whose glyph is not whitespace, is not `§`, and has `wireMask(glyph) == 0`
   - (i.e. the remaining non-wire glyphs that contribute to the `LabelID` string)

-### Component-end labels (`CE labels` / pin labels) (MUST)
+### Component-end labels (`CE labels` / pin labels)
 A **CE label** is a direction-sensitive label associated to a **component end** located on a **closed double-line** component border.

 Applicability:
 - CE labels apply only to components (catalog or box-defined) featuring a closed double-line box border.

-#### Eligible protrusion glyphs (MUST)
+#### Eligible protrusion glyphs
 A component end on a double-line border may be represented by:

 - Left edge protrusion: `╢` or `╫`